Preventive Health

 The first step to protecting your child is to get your child tested for lead exposure.

-If your child is 9 months to 12 months old or 24 months old, ask their doctor to do a lead test.
-There wii be no cost for the test.
+If your child is 9-12 months old or 24 months old, ask your doctor to do a lead test.
+There is no cost for the lead test.

 Schedule this important test

 Talk to your child’s provider about getting this important test.
-This will only take a few minutes.
-If you need to find a provider for a lead test, vaccines, or a well-child visit, you can search for doctors in your network.
+This test will only take a few minutes.
+You can help protect your child's future by getting the lead test completed.
+If you need to find a provider for a lead test, immunizations, or a well-child visit, you can search for doctors in your network.

 Possible sources of lead exposure

-According to the Centers for Disease Control and Prevention, your child may be exposed to lead in a number of ways, including through:
+According to the CDC, your child may be exposed to lead in a number of ways, including through:

-• Lead paint: It may be found in homes that were built before 1978.
-It is common in many cities and towns throughout Pennsylvania and other states.
+• Lead paint, which may be found in homes built before 1978, is common in many cities and towns throughout Pennsylvania and other states.

-• Lead pipes: These may exist in certain areas resulting in lead in the water that runs through them.
+• Lead pipes may exist in certain areas resulting in lead in the water that runs through them.

 • Soil and household dust.